isacssw/myExerciseMap/README.md

 # myExerciseMap

 A map to register exercise events

+using ES6 classes and OOP